 On an exhale, roll your back upwards and turn your head to the floor, but not so much that your chin touches your chest.
 As you inhale, return to the initial position.
 On the next exhale, curve your spine and bring your eyes up ahead of you, then return to the initial position again.
 Repeat this exercise 5 times.

 This is a slightly more difficult yoga pose, but it is perfect for strengthening your core.
 If you have any back pains, it might be a good idea to have something supporting you.

-After you have reached this position, lifts your hips slightly, and make sure you’re comfortable.
+After you have reached this position, lift your hips slightly, and make sure you’re comfortable.
 Then, slowly and carefully, lift one leg at a time off the floor.
-Keep your arms bent and your head looking forward and keep this position for a few breaths.
+Keep your arms bent and your head looking forward, and keep this position for a few breaths.

 To return, slowly place your feet back on the mat.

 To avoid any injuries, make sure to use a yoga mat.
 That’s what they’re for.
 At the very least, place a few blankets in front of you.
 It is possible that you will get destabilised on your first few attempts.
 You can also make use of a few yoga blocks.
 And if you would like to practice with a yoga block underneath each foot, that is also a great option!

 Yoga is all about improving your health all over your body and your mind.
 Don’t forget to stretch before any exercise that you do.
 Yoga is about becoming aware of your body and making sure you are tuned into your every movement.
 Go slowly, breathe correctly and carefully exit each position.
 If you suffer from any pain or injuries, you should take extra care.
 Don’t overwork your back or your neck muscles – skip the positions that you think would worsen your condition.